 Sometimes you just need to take a break – whether you’re escaping work, school, the madness of the city, or a combination of everything.
 Taking a short break could be just what you need to recharge the batteries and come back refreshed, ready to take on the world all over again.
 But if you’re not careful, that short break can become more stressful than relaxing, especially if you pick the wrong destination for what you need – be it shopping, the beach, the culture, good food & drink, special attractions, or a bit of everything.

 There are plenty of reasons why we go to the places that we do.
 Whether it’s for family visits, to catch up with friends, or try something completely new, most of us don’t really need an excuse to travel.
-We asked our survey respondents why they chose their city of choice for their recent travels, with multiple responses recorded below:
+We asked our survey respondents why they chose their region of choice for their recent travels, with multiple responses recorded below:

 From 1830s Georgian warehouses in Salamanca Place, to world-class gourmet restaurants on Elizabeth Street, Hobart has a little bit of everything for everyone.